THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO

 Just a quick addition to this page, in addition to what I have following this paragraph, you can precede this class with the Follow-ups in Conversation class that will beef up their small talk skills.

 Another way to twist this lesson is to have them all pretend that they are at a party with a bunch of people that they have never met before.
 I time them, and after a few minutes, I ring a bell and say mingle.
-They then have to find another partner or group to small talk with.
+They then have to find another partner or group to small-talk with.
 I find getting them out of their seats and moving adds to the ambiance, so no sitting down during the party!
-Click below for the video.

 If you have any questions, comments, or ideas of your own, leave me a message in the comment section below, and I’ll be sure to get back to you.